ilias404/SOC-Automation-Project/README.md

 ![shuffleinteg](/screenshots/shuffleinteg.png)

-> Don't forget to restart the Wazuh service after making changes to the configuration file. ```systemctl restart wazuh-manager.service```
+> Don't forget to restart the Wazuh service after making changes to the configuration file using ```systemctl restart wazuh-manager.service```

+# The SHA256 Extractor

+The hashes field includes several hash types (MD5, SHA1, SHA256, etc.).
+For VirusTotal analysis, we focus exclusively on SHA256, because it is the standard hash format most threat intelligence services, including VirusTotal, use for identifying files.

+To send the alert to VirusTotal, the relevant information must be extracted (parsed) from the log when an alert is generated.
+This is done using a regex to extract the SHA256 hash, which can then be sent to VirusTotal for analysis.
+Using ChatGPT, we can obtain the necessary regular expression to locate the SHA256 hash.